mikemonteith/compass-spriter/README.md

 ##Options

-You can configure Spriter's settings (defaults shown below) If you want to override these settings, you _must_ set the variables before the first use of @include spriter();
+You can configure Spriter's settings (defaults shown below).

+If you want to override these settings, you _must_ set the variables before the first use of `@include spriter();`

 ```scss
 //glob of images to use in the sprite sheet